-See "Starting VCS" on page 190.
+See "Starting VCS" on page 192.

-To configure aggregated interfaces under LLT using the lltconfig command devtag Tag to identify the link device Network device path of the aggregated interface
+To configure aggregated interfaces under LLT using the lltconfig command devtag Tag to identify the link device Device name of the aggregated interface.

 When LLT is running, use the following command to configure an aggregated interface: